 - Provide the College with documentation of a negative COVID-19 PCR test result on a sample that was taken no more than 72 hours prior to arrival in Massachusetts; or

-- Quarantine off campus in Massachusetts or a lower risk-state until you receive a negative test result; or
+- Quarantine off campus in Massachusetts or a lower-risk state until you receive a negative test result; or

 - Quarantine off campus in Massachusetts or a lower-risk state for 14 days

 At least one of the above measures must be met prior to student arrival on campus for move-in.
-Now that Massachusetts has opened up the opportunity to take a test prior to travel, we highly encourage students from high-risk states to take a test prior to departing your area.
+Now that Massachusetts has opened up the opportunity to take a test prior to travel, we highly encourage students from higher-risk states to take a test prior to departing your area.
 This state order is no longer just an advisory and the state has declared that failure to comply with the travel order may result in a $500 fine per day.

 If you cannot satisfy this requirement, you should seriously consider studying remotely for the semester, as we have seen other students already choose to do.
 Given what we are seeing on the national level, we do not expect relaxation in these restrictions and the uncertainty of every state’s pandemic situation could even lead to any of the current states being removed from the lower-risk list.